 If you have a favorite team like the Sixers with at least a good shot at a deep playoff run, now might be the time to lay down that bigger bet for a run to the NBA finals.

 Check your favorite online sportsbook for the current NBA finals odds for every team.
-Here’s a quick snapshot of how they look as of Jan.
-2019 on DraftKings:
+Here’s a quick snapshot of how they look as of March 26, 2020 on DraftKings and FanDuel:

 The 76ers are the only NBA team in Pennsylvania and have won three NBA championships.
 Their most recent title came back in 1983, however.